quantum-tinkerer/pymablock/paper/finding_effective_model.md

 Querying `H_tilde` returns the results in a masked numpy array, so we define `H_tilde_AA` to gather different entries into one symbolic expression.
-Finally, we obtain the result,
+Finally, the result is a symbolic expression of the effective Hamiltonian.

 ```{embed} # cell-9-finding_effective_model
 ```